sahays/sahays.github.io/_posts/2021-11-30-essential-steps-in-query-language-compilation.md

 ![Compiler steps](/assets/images/compiler-steps.png)

 For PartiQL, a query language that abstracts over the specifics of physical data storage and execution layers, the compilation process focuses on transforming a high-level query into a form that's ready for evaluation, rather than execution on a specific database system.
-The steps involved in compiling a PartiQL query, with their inputs, outputs, and dependencies as shown the above diagram are:
+The steps involved in compiling a PartiQL query, with their inputs, outputs, and dependencies as shown in the above diagram are:

 1. Lexical Analysis
-   - Inputs: Query text.
+   - **Inputs:** Query text.
-   - Outputs: Tokens (such as keywords, identifiers, literals).
+   - **Outputs:** Tokens (such as keywords, identifiers, literals).
-   - Dependencies: Lexical rules specific to PartiQL.
+   - **Dependencies:** Lexical rules specific to PartiQL.
 2. Syntax Analysis (Parsing)
-   - Inputs: Tokens.
+   - **Inputs:** Tokens.
-   - Outputs: Parse tree or Abstract Syntax Tree (AST).
+   - **Outputs:** Parse tree or Abstract Syntax Tree (AST).
-   - Dependencies: Grammar rules defined by PartiQL.
+   - **Dependencies:** Grammar rules defined by PartiQL.
 3. Semantic Analysis
-   - Inputs: Parse tree or AST.
+   - **Inputs:** Parse tree or AST.
-   - Outputs: Annotated AST, where annotations include type information and scope bindings.
+   - **Outputs:** Annotated AST, where annotations include type information and scope bindings.
-   - Dependencies:
+   - **Dependencies:**
      - Schema information (if applicable): Validates table names, column names, and functions against a logical schema.
      - Type system: Ensures operations are semantically correct, given the types of operands.
 4. Query Transformation/Optimization